 - If you have to pass a rider on their left side for some good reason, it is essential to call out that you are “passing on the left’.

 5. Pointing out and calling out any road hazards – these include pot-holes, drain grates, stray animals, walkers and joggers, opening car doors and parked cars.

-If you don’t get a chance to ride in groups much it’s a great idea to practice your bike handling skills ahead of your Gear Up Girl SA – for example, you could practice your signalling to make sure you are able to ride one-handed as you signal to turn or stop.
+If you don’t get a chance to ride in groups much it’s a great idea to practise your bike-handling skills ahead of your Gear Up Girl SA ride.
+For example, you could practise your signalling to make sure you are able to ride one-handed as you signal to turn or stop.

-Join Sharlene Harding for Gear Up Girl SA on Sunday 25 November 2018.
+Join Margaret and her fellow Ambassadors – Sharlene Harding and Kristina Clonan – for Gear Up Girl SA on Sunday 24 November 2019.